 UT Southwestern Medical Center offers expertise in every technique, approach, and medication available to stop – and in some cases, reverse – the devastating effects of stroke.

 Designated as an Advanced Comprehensive Stroke Center by the American Stroke Association and The Joint Commission, our team is recognized for providing the highest level of care available anywhere.

 If you or a loved one is experiencing signs of a stroke, it is a medical emergency.
 Call 911 and go to the nearest stroke center in an ambulance.

 Most strokes are caused by blood clots, so treatments usually involve dissolving or removing the clots.
 These treatments include:

-- Endovascular rescue therapy: The newest treatment for major strokes, endovascular rescue therapy removes the blood clot that’s causing the stroke.
+- Endovascular recanalization therapy (ERT): The newest treatment for major strokes, ERT removes the blood clot that’s causing the stroke.
 UT Southwestern was among the first hospitals in the country to offer this treatment, years before it was confirmed as the standard of care in 2015.

 UT Southwestern also offers advanced neurosurgical care for cerebrovascular disorders such as brain aneurysms, brain vascular malformations, carotid artery disease, and other cerebrovascular disorders that could be the underlying cause of a stroke.

 Beyond acute (emergency) stroke care, we offer: